-About the Proton Center
+About the Arkansas Proton Center

-The new Proton Center of Arkansas will be the first in the state and one of only 40 nationwide to offer this highly targeted radiation therapy that uses protons instead of x-rays to attack cancerous tumors.
+The new Proton Center of Arkansas will be the first in the state and one of only 41 nationwide to offer this highly targeted radiation therapy that uses protons instead of x-rays to attack cancerous tumors.

 Proton therapy is the most advanced form of radiation treatment that delivers a pencil-thin beam of proton energy to the precise site of a cancerous tumor.Learn More

 The Proton Center of Arkansas Partners